In partnership with

 The Wyght Island Chronicles - Book 1: The Piper

-I was born in South East London, England, and have lived on the Isle of Wight for many years.
-I'm married and have three adult daughters and also three grandchildren.
-I've always enjoyed writing, especially Sci-fi and fantasy stories.
-My dream has always been to write a fantasy series combining many of the things I love and enjoy.
-I particularly have a deep love for the Island and its history so decided to write and set my fantasy series here.
-The story is set on the Isle of Wight in the early 19th century and encompasses many of the places and landmarks that we all know and love.
+I was born in southeast London and have lived on the Isle of Wight for many years.
+I'm married with three adult daughters, and three grandchildren.
+I've always enjoyed writing, especially sci-fi and fantasy stories.
+My dream has been to write a fantasy series combining many things I enjoy, in particular, my deep love for the Island and its history.
+So I decided to write and set my fantasy series here on the Isle of Wight, in the early 19th century.
+It includes many places and landmarks we all know and love.
 I have released the first two books of the series so far and am currently writing the third.

-The Wyght Island Chronicles - Book 1: The Piper is an exciting new fantasy series set on the Isle of Wight in the early 19th century.
-When Thomas Smith and his family moved to the town of Brading, they were hoping to have found a place that they could finally call home.
-Unfortunately, trouble had a habit of following them, and follow them it did.
+The Wyght Island Chronicles, Book 1: The Piper is an exciting new fantasy series set on the Isle of Wight in the early 19th century.
+When Thomas Smith and his family move to the town of Brading, they are hoping to have found a place they can finally call home.
+Unfortunately, trouble has a habit of following them; and follow them it does.
 The Smith family encounter murder, treachery, and betrayal within the small town, but this is overshadowed by an infestation of rats.
-The town, however, had found a saviour.
-The one known as the Piper……or so they thought.
+The town, however, has a saviour.
+The one known as the Piper……or so they think.

 Instagram account - @matthew_ryan_iow